101 – Glendon Campus at York University

 - Our international focus sets us apart.

-- We offer the only International Bachelor degree programs (iBA and iBSc) in Canada, we welcome a large number of international students to our campus, and more than 10% of our students go on exchange – 3X higher than the national average.
+- We offer International Bachelor degree programs (iBA and iBSc), welcome a large number of international students to our campus, and more than 10% of our students go on exchange – 3X higher than the national average.
 You will find over 100 languages spoken on our campus.